GLOBAL MARKETS-Shares steady on hopes for rate-hike hiatus in June

 Data on Friday showed the U.S. economy added 339,000 jobs last month, more than most estimates, but moderating wage growth and the rising jobless rate led markets to price a 75% chance of no change in Fed rates in June, according to the CME FedWatch tool.

-In Treasuries, yields defied rate expectations to edge higher, due in part to concerns that an impending issuance of $1 trillion or more in short-term debt may tighten credit conditions for banks.
-Yields on U.S. two-year Treasuries US2YT=RR retreated to 4.4972% after climbing as high as 4.5750%, and 10-year yields US10YT=RR edged up to 3.7023%, after a rise of 8 bps on Friday.
-US/
+In Treasuries, yields retreated after rising earlier, in part on concerns that an impending issuance of $1 trillion or more in short-term debt may tighten credit conditions.
+Yields on U.S. two-year Treasuries US2YT=RR retreated to 4.4742% after climbing as high as 4.5750%, and 10-year yields US10YT=RR edged down to 3.6869%, after a rise of 8 bps on Friday.

 Fitch Ratings said the United States' "AAA" credit rating would remain on negative watch despite the debt agreement.